 The job search can be frustrating, especially if you are going through it alone.
 How do you know if you are doing the most you can to find a great job?
-There are so many questions that you might have, but if you rely solely on Google, you might be overwhelmed, misled, or even more confused.
+There are so many questions that you might have!
+But, if you rely solely on Google, you might be overwhelmed, misled, or even more confused.
 Maybe you should check out career coaching.

-Career coaches usually work with their clients on their resumes, online profiles (like LinkedIn and portfolios), behavioral interviewing, and negotiation.
+Career coaching usually includes working on resumes, online profiles (like LinkedIn and portfolios), behavioral interviewing, and negotiation.
 Some career coaches, like our mentors here at Pathrise, also share important information about reverse recruiting and cold emailing.
-Fellows in our program work with their mentors to determine team members at target companies and compose compelling cold emails that have been proven to 3x the number of application responses.
+Fellows in our program work with their mentors to determine team members at target companies.
+Then, they compose compelling cold emails that have been proven to 3x the number of application responses.
 Learn how to write a cold email that actually works in our article.

 A lot of people who work with career coaches or mentors find that the relationship is successful because it is like having an expert in your back pocket.
 When you have questions or if you need help, you know you have someone who knows the answer and can support you.
 Candidates can go through multiple resume rewrites, work through strategies to get more application responses, practice for behavioral interviews, get guidance on negotiation, and so much more.

-So, here are some ways you can know if working with a career coach is right for you:
+Here are some ways you can know if career coaching is right for you:

-- You feel like you have hit a wall with your job search and you want to try something new or you are kicking off your search and you want to get started on the right foot.
+- Maybe you feel like you have hit a wall with your job search and you want to try something new.
+Or, perhaps you are kicking off your search and you want to get started on the right foot.

 - You are looking for support, but not necessarily a quick fix (you are willing to put in the work).

 - You have a growth mindset and you want to learn lifelong skills that will help you with future job searches.